-Course Code CSE530 Course Title Image Processing using Matlab Laboratory Type of Course PE LTP 0 0 2 Credits 1 Course Prerequisites Basic concepts of Theory of Computation and Data mining Course Objectives This course objective is to introduce students with basics of NLP - which will empower them for developing advanced NLP tools and solve practical problems in field.
-Course Outcomes The learner will be able to: (CO) 1.
-Understand the need for simulation/implementation for the verification of mathematical functions.
-2 Understand the main features of the MATLAB/SCILAB program development environment to enable their usage in the higher learning.
-400 3.
-Implement simple mathematical functions/equations in numerical 400 computing environment such as MATLAB/SCILAB.
-100 4.
-Interpret and visualize simple mathematical functions and 2000 operations there on using plots/display
+Course Code CSE530 Course Title Image Processing using Matlab Laboratory Type of Course PE LTP 0 0 2 Credits 1 Course Prerequisites Basic concepts of Theory of Computation and Data mining Course Objectives This course objective is to introduce students with basics of NLP which will empower them for developing advanced NLP tools and 20 solve practical problems in field.
+Course Outcomes At the end of the course, the student will be able to- (CO) 1.
+Understand the need for simulation/implementation for the 6.50 verification of mathematical functions.
+2. Understand the main features of the MATLAB/SCILAB program 57 5000 development environment to enable their usage in the higher Comment of the second of the s learning.
+ST 10 - 3 1 1 / 1 3.
+Implement simple mathematical functions/equations in numerical 278- 760 computing environment such as MATLAB/SCILAB.
+4. Interpret and visualize simple mathematical functions and All Emple of 1 M. operations there on using plots/display